ChibiOS/ChibiOS/readme.txt

 *****************************************************************************

 *** Next ***
+- NEW: Implemented TIMPRE setting for STM32F7xx HAL.
 - NEW: Merged FatFS 0.13c.
 - NEW: Added a "library generator" project for RT, it allows to generate a library with a pre-configured RT.
 It also includes